Eric-Wallace/adversarial-mt/README.md

-# Imitating and Attacking Production Machine Translation Systems
+# Imitation Attacks and Defenses for Black-box Machine Translation Systems

-This is the official code for "Imitating and Attacking Production Machine Translation Systems".
+This is the official code for "Imitation Attacks and Defenses for Black-box Machine Translation Systems".
 This repository contains the code for replicating our adversarial attack experiments on your own MT models.

 Read our [blog](http://www.ericswallace.com/imitation) for more information on the method.